 The campground at Seyðisfjörður is close to the center of the town surrounded by trees.
-The ground is separated with small lakes into different areas creating a more peaceful setting for visitors.
-The facilities include showers, toilets, running hot and cold water, cooking facilities, a dining room, a BBQ, WIFI, electricity, washing machines, tumble dryers
+The ground is separated by small lakes in different areas, creating a more peaceful setting for visitors.
+The facilities include showers, toilets, running hot and cold water, cooking facilities, and more.

 Open from the 1st of May to the 30th of September.

-Visiting Seyðisfjörður in winter can be a bit tricky due to weather and road conditions but if you are able to visit the village is excellent for a winter retreat or a getaway.
+Visiting Seyðisfjörður in winter can be a bit tricky due to weather and road conditions.
+But if you can, the village is an excellent place for a winter retreat or a getaway.
 The fjord often bathes in Northern Lights and there is a skiing area for the sporty travels to enjoy.